Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

 Brad Larson Licensed Insurance Agent

-Pennsylvania remains the most affordable, with home insurance rates from $85 to $186 per month due to lower overall risk and a more competitive insurance market.
-Compare Now: Best Auto Insurance Companies in Pennsylvania
+Pennsylvania remains one of the most affordable states for home insurance, with rates from $85 to $186 per month due to lower overall risk and a competitive market, similar to the best auto insurance companies in Pennsylvania.

 Impact of Deductibles on Home Insurance Costs